 For example, in the first few years of my marriage, my husband could not understand (or accept) my physical sensitivity to stimulation, such as smelling a gas leak that he couldn't smell; being disturbed by bright lights in the morning; or being annoyed by the noise of the car's heater fan.
 At first, I was hurt by how often he dismissed my experiences.

 Then, I got it!
 How could he understand?
 He was as different from me as the moon is to the sun.
-For instance, he was introverted; I was extroverted.
-He had very low sensitivity in his temperament, toughened by a critical mother; I had high sensitivity heightened by a traumatic childhood.
+For instance, he had very low sensitivity in his temperament, toughened by a critical mother; I had high sensitivity heightened by a traumatic childhood.
 His energy was mild with a slower response time; my energy was fast-moving and always on the go!
+He was introverted; I was extroverted.
+We experienced every moment differently!

 Once that insight sunk in, I sought to deeply understand my husband's perspective and experience.
 With that dramatic mindset shift, it became like watching a great sci-fi movie and being in awe of the special effects.
 My previous consternation with his behaviors turned to fascination and acceptance of his internal universe and all the falling stars!